-All basic benefits offered by the company to full-time employees (wage and salary earners) are also available to salaried employees (wage and salary earners).
-The programme is available to employees with fixed-term contracts or part-time employees.
+All basic benefits offered by the company to full-time employees (wage and salary earners) are also available to employees (wage and salary earners) with fixed-term contracts or part-time employees.

-401-3 Parental leave
+Parental leave

 Reconciling work and family life can be a major challenge for employees.
-In order to support young families in this, the legal regulations in Germany and are expressly endorsed by the company.
+In order to support young families in this, the legal regulations in Germany are comprehensive and are expressly endorsed by the company.

-The promotion of parental leave and the associated promotion of work-life balance plays a part in making the company attractive to existing employees and future applicants.
-Strengthening this social component also helps to mitigate the effects of the shortage of skilled labour.
+The promotion of parental leave and the associated promotion of work-life balance helps to make the company attractive to both existing employees and future applicants.
+Strengthening this social component also helps to minimise the effects of the shortage of skilled workers.